HasanBALKANCI/Clarusway-AWS/aws/Hands-on/14_05_2022_EC2_Volumes/Volumes.md

 - create a mounting point path for new volume (volume-1)
 ```
 sudo mkdir /mnt/mp1
+# if you run 'df -h' you can see volume (/dev/xvda1)
 ```
 - mount the new volume to the mounting point path
 ```